RTICWDT/college-scorecard/README.md

 - Nice-to-have
   - [ ] Search Optimization / Refactor
-  - [ ] Compare store composable interface
+  - [x] Compare store composable interface
   - [ ] design color consistency check & stylesheet
   - [ ] Typescript?

+- Bugs
+  - [ ] /school params need to set the state of the page properly
+  - [x]link from compare drawer to field of study needs to function
+  -